-Hence we have shown that: \begin{theorem} $[D(A), D(B)] \cong D(A \Rightarrow B)$ in the category of biorders and monotone stable functions. \end{theorem} \begin{corollary}The category of ordered concrete data structures and monotone stable functions is Cartesian closed. \end{corollary}
+Hence we have shown that: \begin{thm} $[D(A), D(B)] \cong D(A \Rightarrow B)$ in the category of biorders and monotone stable functions. \end{thm} \begin{cor}The category of ordered concrete data structures and monotone stable functions is Cartesian closed. \end{cor}